sociomantic-tsunami/neptune/doc/announcements.md

 and `<BRANCH>` the name of the major branch(es) the minor release is based on):

   >If your application is using a previous `<LIB>` `<BRANCH>` release, it is recommended to update it to use this new minor release.
-As this is a ﻿⁠ *minor release﻿⁠⁠*, it may contain new features, deprecations, or minor internal refactorings; it is guaranteed to not contain API changes and will not require you to change your code.
+As this is a *minor release*, it may contain new features, deprecations, or minor internal refactorings; it is guaranteed to not contain API changes and will not require you to change your code.